Economics 2040 / Sociology 2090 / Computer Science 2850 / Information Science 2040

 There will be a class weblog that we will be maintaining as part of the course, and posting to the blog will be part of the graded coursework, as described in the accompanying.handout You may also want to look at Blog posts from previous years.
 Information about the mechanics of posting will be found in the.opening blog post

 At the CMS site, you can log in with your Cornell NetID to find information about your course grades and also to upload solutions to homework.

-Solutions to all problem sets, as well as the final paper, must be submitted through the CMS site, by the start of class on the days they are due.
-This means that you should write these up in an electronic format (Word files, PDF files, and most other formats can be uploaded to CMS).
+All handouts will be available at the CMS site, and ssolutions to all problem sets, as well as the final paper, must be submitted through the CMS site in pdf format, by the start of class on the days they are due.
+This means that you should write these up in an electronic format (such as using Word) then convert it to PDFto be uploaded to CMS.
 Also, you should check the CMS site at the start of the semester to make sure that you are able to log in.
 Please let us know if you experience any difficulties with this.

 (1) Graph Theory and Social Networks

 The course begins with a discussion of some of the general properties of networks.
 It develops this through examples from social network analysis, including the famous ``strength of weak ties'' hypothesis in sociology, and it connects these themes to recent large-scale empirical studies of on-line social networks.